GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-01-02-triggering-opal-workflows-on-publish.md

 >💡**Tip:** Optimizely is moving away from **Search & Navigation** to **Content Graph** for improved flexibility, stability and performance.
 Use add-ons such as <a href="https://world.optimizely.com/blogs/allthingsopti/dates/2025/12/a-day-in-the-life-of-an-optimizely-omvp---optigraphextensions-v2.0-enhanced-search-control-with-language-support-synonym-slots-and-stop-words" target="_blank">OptiGraphExtensions</a> to manage your synonyms in **Content Graph**.

-## Proposed Flow
+## Solution Flow

-Optimizely Content Graph has webhook functionality that will allow you subscribe to indexing events.
+Optimizely Content Graph has webhook functionality that will allow you to subscribe to indexing events.
 If you're developing headless solutions with Content Graph you should already be familiar with this functionality.
 For this solution the data journey will be as follows:

 - User publishes a page or experience in the CMS
 - The content changes are indexed into Content Graph